gtcoders/wp-p-woocommerce-guatemala/readme.txt

 == Frequently Asked Questions ==

-= It includes all the cities of the 32 departments?
+= It includes all the cities of the 22 departments?

-Only major cities of each department.
+It cinludes only the municipalities of each of the 22 departments.

 = Something else you have not told me?

-* Bogotá is not included as a state, because it is not discarded
 * In the shipping area so you can impose rules you must first add the department in the field of states

 = They are not loading the states or departments at the checkout to what is due?